Zettlr/zettlr-docs/docs/en/core/citations.md

 Pandoc will replace the three-colon-curly-bracket construction with your list of references.

+!!! tip

-> This also means that you can embed your list of references at any point in your document.
+    This also means that you can embed your list of references at any point in your document.
 You could, e.g., add appendices after the `{#refs}`-block.

 ### Setting a Section Header in the YAML Frontmatter

 If you do not want to always specify the section title manually, you can also automate this process.
 In your file's [YAML frontmatter](../advanced/yaml-frontmatter.md), you can add a property `reference-section-title: Bibliography`.
 Replace "Bibliography" with whatever the title should be called.

+!!! note

-> You can read more on placing the bibliography in the [Pandoc manual](https://pandoc.org/MANUAL.html#placement-of-the-bibliography).
+    You can read more on placing the bibliography in the [Pandoc manual](https://pandoc.org/MANUAL.html#placement-of-the-bibliography).

 ### Formatting the List of References